You’ve Taken a Big Step

 If you find yourself experiencing any discomfort, try swishing and gargling with warm salt water for a few minutes.
 You only need about a tablespoon of salt in a small glass of water.

 This will help soothe the irritated areas of your mouth.
-If this doesn't help, you can speak to Dr. Kaplan about over the counter pain relievers.
+If this doesn't help, you can take over the counter pain relievers.
+Acetaminophen (Tylenol) is the best option provided you do not have an allergy to this medicine.

 Your lips, cheeks, or tongue may feel irritated for the first week or two of having braces, but be reassured that this will subside as your mouth gets used to them.